 Read more: Microsoft Surface Earbuds review

 Having established its credentials as a high-end true wireless earbud front-runner with two generations of its Momentum True Wireless, Sennheiser’s now turned its attention to the less rarefied area where Apple, Microsoft, Sony and all the rest duke it out.
-At £169 / $199 / AU$299, the CX400BT are pitched right into the thick of the action.
+At AU$299 (albeit often reduced to closer to AU$200), the CX400BT are pitched right into the thick of the action.

 Read more: Sennheiser CX 400BT review